So, A Dictator Walks Into A Bar …

 Authoritarians and those who worship them shrink at the sight and sound of satire, comedy, music, art, theater, books, poetry, journalism, and debate that questions their crude lust for power as well as anything that encourages freedom of expression.
 Put simply, most authoritarians and their pretenders have little regard for creativity and absolutely no senses of humor.
 Creative expression and especially humor and satire are powerful tools for undermining thin-skinned authoritarians, and they know it.

 It’s no wonder that China’s Xi Jinping is cracking down even further on comedy clubs, rock concerts, and book publishers in fear that their truth-telling will undermine his regime.
 Putin and his shrinking band of sycophants have been very happy doing likewise.
-Their reactionary reactions must warm the cockles of the hearts of other blustery autocrats in Iran, North Korea, Hungary, Turkey, and the book-banning, anti-democracy crowd in this country.
+Their reactionary reactions must warm the cockles of the hearts of other blustery autocrats in Iran, North Korea, Hungary, and Turkey.

 Orwell once said that, “Every joke is a tiny revolution.”
 The journalist and essayist H.L.
 Mencken understood that point well.
 He made a career of hurling barbs at blustery, fabulist politicians and their acolytes.
 The Marx Brothers' "Duck Soup" (1933) and Charlie Chaplin's "The Great Dictator" (1940) each treated authoritarian blowhards with the respect they deserve.
 None.